zqwei/explore-imaging-data/README.md

 ## JHU_Bootcamp: Ahrenslab

-This is a github repository for the JHU bootcamp class hosted by Ahrens lab on August 22nd, 2017 in HHMI Janelia.
+This is a github repository for the JHU bootcamp class hosted by Ahrens lab on August 28th, 2019 in HHMI Janelia.

-Tutors: Takashi Kawashima and Mika Rubinov
+Tutors: Ziqiang Wei and Virginia Rutten and Jing Xuan Lim

 The goal of this class is to learn the basics of data analysis for large-scale calcium imaging experiments.
 In our experiment, calcium activities of ~100,000 neurons are simuntaneously recorded in the brain of larval zebrafish, which is behaving in a virtual reality environment[ref 1-3].